-Kilroy Realty and the City of San Francisco commissioned acclaimed media artist Refik Anadol to create an immersive public art installation on the LED canvas for the unveiling event.
-Anadol's work was titled "Virtual Depictions: San Francisco."
-The show included a series of parametric data sculptures telling the story of the city and the people around San Francisco within a unique artistic approach, according to Anadol's site.
+Kilroy Realty and the City of San Francisco commissioned acclaimed media artist Refik Anadol to create an immersive public art installation on the LED canvas.
+Titled "Virtual Depictions: San Francisco," Anadol's work included a series of parametric data sculptures telling the story of the city and the people around San Francisco within a unique artistic approach, according to the artist's website.

-"I'm very, very satisfied," said Anadol about the unveiling event.
+"I'm very, very satisfied," said Anadol.
 "Having a dynamic artwork and real-time data sculpture concept was a stress on the creation side, but in the end it fit perfectly for the City of San Francisco.
 This is the first time I have used such a high-end system."

 ALMOST 7 MILLION PIXELS

-The high-resolution LED screen is part of SNA’s BOLD™ interior line of high-end video products.
+The high-resolution video screen is part of SNA Displays’ BOLD™ Interior line of high-end LED products.
 It features a 6 mm pixel pitch, meaning the center of each pixel is only .24 inches from the center of an adjacent pixel.
-At 38’7” high by 68’6” wide, the installation consists of 2,643 square feet of digital canvas.
+At 37'9" high by 68'6" wide, the installation consists of 2,589 square feet of digital canvas.

 The interior LED display wraps around a 90-degree lobby wall corner.
-SNA Displays designed and manufactured a custom corner module for the project, providing in a tight seam at the turn.
-The display includes 1,960 pixels high by 3,480 pixels wide including the side wall.
-The resolution of the lobby wall display consists of 6,820,800 pixels.
+SNA Displays designed and manufactured a custom corner module for the project, providing a tight seam at the turn.
+The display resolution is 1,960 pixels high by 3,480 pixels wide including the side wall, giving the digital canvas a total of 6.7 million pixels.

 OPEN-ENDED SOFTWARE SYSTEM

-A huge benefit of the SNA display system at 350 Mission, where various artists and content managers will provide digital content, is its flexibility and compatibility with a wide range of software products.
+A huge benefit of the technology SNA Displays used to create the LED wall at 350 Mission, which sources digital content from a variety of artists and content managers, is its flexibility and compatibility with a wide range of software products.

 “For the project, I needed to create a custom software and hardware setup in order to achieve some complex real-time graphics,” said Anadol, a lecturer at UCLA’s Department of Design Media Arts.
 “And the system was designed completely open-ended for possible creative inputs.
 It was extremely easy and user-friendly.”

 The LED display system is capable of displaying 4K content natively, but the screen can also be segmented for a variety of looks and purposes.
 It can play a combination of animations, video, imagery and live data simultaneously.
-The system includes an audio component as well.
-SNA designed and installed speakers throughout the lobby floor that work in concert with the video content.
-SNA partners Analog Way and Visual Image Display were instrumental throughout the project, including system visualization, engineering, and hands-on support during installation.
+Furthermore, SNA Displays designed and installed speakers throughout the lobby floor that work in concert with the video content.
+Analog Way and Visual Image Display were instrumental throughout the project, including system visualization, engineering, and hands-on support during installation.